RobZ-se/wspr-tx-XP-webconfig/README.md

-Use the ZachTek WSPR-TX Xp transmitter without a GPS antenna. connects to a Timeserver via NTP.
+Use the ZachTek WSPR-TX Xp transmitter without an GPS antenna. connects to a Timeserver via NTP.

 This version adds software for WiFi connection and a NTP client so that the unit can operate without GPS.